oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 disclosure (SD-JWT), enabling sharing only a subset of the claims included in the original signed JWT instead of releasing all the claims to every verifier.
-During issuance, an SD-JWT is sent from the issuer to the holder alongside a Disclosure Document, a JSON object that contains the mapping between raw claim values contained in the SD-JWT and the salts for each claim value.
+During issuance, an SD-JWT is sent from the issuer to the holder alongside a Issuer-Issued Disclosures object, a JSON object that contains the mapping between raw claim values contained in the SD-JWT and the salts for each claim value.